SPARC (Sound Practice and Research at City) investigates the boundaries between improvisation, performance, sound art and composition.

 We consider the role that technological developments play in these contemporary music practices.

-The research centre benefits from our thriving music department at City, which places particular emphasis on practice as research.
+The research centre benefits from our thriving performing arts department at City, which places particular emphasis on practice as research.
 SPARC contributes to the musical life in London with public events and provides a home for ensembles-in-residence, visiting fellows and guest artists.

 The aims of SPARC are: